-The three most common catheter materials are: vinyl, red rubber latex, and silicone.
-On top of figuring out the right length and French size, it’s important to choose the right material as well to help make your cathing experience more comfortable.
+The three most common catheter materials are vinyl, red rubber latex, and silicone.
+On top of figuring out the right urinary catheter length and French size, it’s important to choose the right material as well.

-Yes, 180 Medical offers a variety of discreet catheter options for our customers and their varied needs and preferences, including travel catheters, compact catheters, and foldable catheter options.
+Yes, 180 Medical offers a wide variety of discreet catheter options to fit our customers’ varied needs and preferences, including travel catheters, compact catheters, and foldable catheter options.
 We also carry pocket catheters.

 Pocket catheters are one of the most popular types of intermittent urinary catheters due to their convenience, ease of handling, and their ability to be carried discreetly.

-We’re glad to help you find an intermittent catheter that may best fit your individual preferences, and we can verify your insurance to determine how and if these products are covered on your policy.
+We’re glad to help you find an intermittent catheter that may best fit your individual preferences.
+Additionally, we can verify your insurance plan to determine how and if these urinary catheter products are covered on your policy.

 When is an intermittent catheter recommended?

-Intermittent cathing must be done according to your prescribing healthcare professional’s prescribed treatment schedule.
+Intermittent catheterization must be done according to your doctor’s prescribed treatment schedule.
 This may be a certain number of times per day or per week, depending on your individual condition and needs.

 What catheter brands do you offer?